Are you ready for some truth?

 Serious illness payouts are tax-free.

-You can claim as many times as you need to on your income protection.
-Your plan will continue even after you have claimed, once you keep up the premiums.
+You can claim as many times as needed on your income protection.

 Your serious illness policy will end once you have made a full claim.